vusal-karimov/check-approval/README.md

-**Merge Request Approval Script**
+**Merge Request Approver Verification Script**

 If you use GitLab Free, this script for you.

 ![IMAGE_DESCRIPTION](./you.jpg)

-**Overview**

 Approvals in GitLab Free are optional, and don’t prevent a merge request from merging without approval.
 This script is designed to automate the verification process of merge request approvals in GitLab Free.
 It checks whether a merge request has been approved by one of the designated approvers.
-If the approval conditions are not met within a specified timeframe, the script will instruct the user to either close the merge request or update the assignees.
+If neither of the required approvers has approved the request within a set timeframe, the script will fail the merge.

-**Script Details**

-**Approvers**

-Approver 1: "Sander van Vugt"
-Approver 2: "Kohsuke Kawaguchi"

-**Functionality**

-The script performs the following tasks:

-Sets up color coding for log messages.
-Defines the approvers.
-Logs an initial message explaining the approval requirements.
+**Key Features:**

+•	Approver Verification: Ensures that the approvers are either Vüsal Kərimov (v.karimov) or Emin Rəhmanov (e.rahmanov).
-Checks the approval status of the merge request in a loop (up to 8 times, with a 15-second interval between checks).
+•	Automated Retry Mechanism: Checks the approval status every 15 seconds, up to 8 times, before determining success or failure.
-If the merge request is approved by one of the designated approvers, it logs a success message and saves the approval information.
-If the conditions are not met after 8 checks, it logs an error message and exits with a failure status.

-**Script Explanation**

-**Environment Variables**

-RED: ANSI escape code for red text.
-NOCOLOR: ANSI escape code to reset text color.
-APPROVER_1: The first designated approver.
-APPROVER_2: The second designated approver.

-**Log Function**

-A simple logging function to print messages in red color.

-**Approval Check Loop**

-The script uses a loop to check the approval status from the GitLab API.
-It sends a GET request to the GitLab API endpoint for merge request approvals, parses the JSON response, and checks if the merge request has been approved by either of the designated approvers.

-**Exit Conditions**

-Success: If the merge request is approved by one of the approvers, the script logs a success message, writes the approval information to "approval.env", and exits with a status of 0.
-Failure: If the merge request is not approved by the designated approvers after 8 checks, the script logs an error message, writes the failure information to "approval.env", and exits with a status of 1.

-**Important Notes**

-GitLab API Token: Ensure you replace "glpat-XXXXXXXXXXXXXXXXXX" with a valid GitLab private token.
-GitLab URL: Update "http://GitLab_URL" with the correct URL of your GitLab instance.
-Environment Variables: "CI_PROJECT_ID" and "CI_MERGE_REQUEST_IID" are GitLab's predefined CI/CD variables, and by combining these variables, you get the current project ID and project-level IID (internal ID) of the merge request for this project ID.
+•	Approval Status Output: Logs the approval status and approver details into approval.env for further processing.
+•	Customizable: Modify the approvers or adjust the retry logic as needed for your use case.

+**Requirements:**

+•	GitLab Personal Access Token: You must supply a valid personal access token ($MERGE_APPROVE_TOKEN) with sufficient permissions to access the project's merge request approvals API.
+•	GitLab API URL and Merge Request Data: The script uses the $CI_API_V4_URL, $CI_PROJECT_ID, and $CI_MERGE_REQUEST_IID environment variables to interact with the GitLab API.

+**Usage:**

+Add the required approvers immediately after opening a merge request, and this script will verify the approval status.
+If the required approvers are not assigned or have not approved within the specified time, the merge request will be rejected.